devalab/Protein-Ligand-Dataset-Bias/README.md

+# This codebase is used as a part of my research work,  the work is under review and not published yet.
 ## This repository contains all the models and the datasets/ methods used in this study in the following directories.
 * `DAVIS_SPLITS` - Contains the scripts used to create the folds for the davis dataset
 * `DeepDTA` - Describes the methods to reproduce the [DeepDTA](https://academic.oup.com/bioinformatics/article/34/17/i821/5093245) experiments